joelbagan/UCSB-CS56-pconrad.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

 * contain only static html, css and javascript.

 All you have to do is change some default settings in your repo.
-All of this works perfectly for javadoc... at least for public repos.
+All of this works perfectly for javadoc.

 <div markdown="1" style="float:right; width:780px" >
 ![example of creating private repo](images/create_lab00_javadoc_jgaucho_50.png)
 </div>

-However, if our main repo is private, there's a problem: you can't publish to github pages from a private repo.

-So, our solution will be to create a separate public repo, side-by-side with our private one.
-Here's how to do it:

-# Step 1: Set up public repo

-Set up a public repo with a name that is similar to, but different from the private repo.
-You might simply add `javadoc` into the name.
-For example, if our private repo is `lab00_jgaucho`, we'll create a public repo `lab00_javadoc_jgaucho` (as shown in the example at right.)

-The repo doesn't need a `.gitignore`, but do give it a `README.md` to make it easier to clone.

-<div style="clear:both;">&nbsp;</div>

-# Step 2: Make master branch your Github pages source
+# Step 1: Make master branch /docs folder your Github pages source

 <div style="clear:both;" />
 <div markdown="1" style="float:right; width:780px;" >
 ![Select master on dropdown](images/github_pages_box.png)
 </div>

-Next, we'll set up the public repo to publish to the web.
+First, we'll set up the repo to publish to the web.

 This involves changing some settings in your repo.